-This release of MySQL has two known outstanding issues for Windows:
+This MySQL release has two known outstanding issues for Windows:

 .msi installer does not detect an

 root password on the initial

 configuration attempt.
 To work around this, install and

 configure MySQL as normal, but skip any changes to security.

 (There is a check box that enables this on the security

 screen of the configuration wizard.)
 Then check your

 settings are okay, you are done and can proceed to use